kakisoft/slides/accounting-for-engineers/slide.md

 ---

-## about other "accounting title"
+## about other accounting title

 <br>

-Advance payments and 建て替え are little complicated.
+Advance payments and transfer are little complicated.

-You can apply this rules basically.
+But, you can apply previous rules basically.

 also, there are some special rules for each companies.